RajendraMarkad/MERN/FrontEnd_Interview_Notes/ReactJs.md

   ```

 These methods are widely adopted in React projects due to their flexibility, ease of use, and support for modern web development practices.

+### Interview Question 1 : How many package.json and package-lock.json files does a React project have ?

+Ans : 1 package.json file and 2 package-lock.json files.

+The "package.json" file is located in the project's root directory and is used to manage the project's dependencies, scripts, and configurations.

+The package-lock.json file is created in the project's root directory along with the package.json file.
+It locks down the specific versions of all the project's dependencies and keeps them safe.

+Another "package-lock.json" file is created inside the "node_modules" directory, serving a similar purpose to the main "package-lock.json" file in the project's root directory.
+It contains detailed information about the specific versions of dependencies and their sub-dependencies installed in the "node_modules" folder.
+The "package-lock.json" file handles transitive dependencies of the project.

+Interview Question 2 : What are transitive dependencies ?

+Transitive dependencies are the dependencies of a dependency.
+They are not directly required by your project but are needed by the dependencies that your project uses.
+Transitive dependencies act as the "hidden helpers" of your project.
+Example - Webpack or Vite comes as a dev dependency, but each also uses many other packages for proper functioning.